-These consolidated financial statements are presented in Canadian dollars which is the Trust's functional currency.
-Alaris USA Inc. and Salaris USA have the United States dollar, while AEP and Alaris Cooperatief have the Canadian dollar as their functional currencies.
+These consolidated financial statements are presented in Canadian dollars which is the Trust and AEP's functional currency.
+Alaris USA Inc., Salaris USA, and Alaris Cooperatief have the United States dollar as its functional currency.

 (d) Use of estimates and judgments